epeios-q37/atlas-python/README.md

 The `Atlas` directory contains the *Python* source code of the *Atlas* toolkit, which is not needed to run the examples.

-`Atlas.python.zip` is the file you have to reference in `PYTHONPATH` in order to use the *Atlas* toolkit in your own application.
+`Atlas.python.zip` is the file you have to reference in `PYTHONPATH` in order to use the *Atlas* toolkit in your own program.

 All other directories are examples.